About Us

 Antoine van Oijen, PhD

-Antoine is a leading researcher working at the interface of medicine, physics, and chemistry to develop tools that allow us to better understand what goes wrong at the molecular level when cancer strikes.
-He has led research programs at Harvard Medical School, the University of Groningen in the Netherlands, and the University of Wollongong.
-Currently, Antoine serves as the Associate Dean of Research at the University of Sydney’s Faculty of Medicine and Health.
+Antoine is a leading researcher working at the intersection of medicine, physics, and chemistry, developing tools that reveal what goes wrong at the molecular level when cancer strikes.
+He has led major research programs at Harvard Medical School, the University of Groningen in the Netherlands, and the University of Wollongong, and is currently the Pro Vice-Chancellor (Research Enterprise) at the University of Sydney.

-Antoine’s contributions extend beyond academia; he has a strong track record in biotech commercialisation and strategic leadership, evidenced by his advisory roles in world-leading genomics and proteomics companies.
-Antoine is also a graduate of the Australian Institute of Company Directors.
+Beyond academia, Antoine has a strong track record in biotech commercialisation and strategic leadership, including advisory roles with world-leading genomics and proteomics companies.
+He is also a graduate of the Australian Institute of Company Directors.

 Ben Buckingham